zymple/iamteacher/README.md

 - Multiple tuition/teaching styles to choose from
 - The possibility of tailoring contents according to student's skill level and learning goals
-- The possibility of using an alternative voice recognition, LLM and TTS platforms.
+- The possibility of using alternative voice recognition, LLM and TTS platforms.

 ## Usage